AI IN MARKETING2025-05-15⏱️ 16 min read

 Dirty data is the bane of the analytics industry.
-Almost every organization that deals with data have had to deal with some degree of unreliability in its numbers.
+Almost every organization that handles data has had to contend with some degree of unreliability in its numbers.

 Studies indicate that enterprises spend as little as 20% of their time analyzing data.
 The rest of that time is spent cleaning the dataset.